Treedy2020/TransNet/README.md

 As aforementioned, we can not provide model checkpoints for the results temporarily.
-We will improve this in the next version of the code, sorry for the time being you need to train your TransNet to test its performance.
+We will improve this in the next version of our codes, sorry for the time being you need to train your TransNet to test its performance.